atlemann/atlemann.github.io/_drafts/getting-started-with-fsharp.md

 ### With Paket

 Paket is an F# community open source package manager which fixes a lot of the issues NuGet has, e.g. global `paket.dependencies` and `paket.lock` files which globally defines which packages and versions are to be used and much more.
 First, download the [paket.bootstrapper.exe](https://github.com/fsprojects/Paket/releases/latest) and save it as `<SolutionFolder>/.paket/paket.exe` (yes, you are renaming it.
 See [here](https://fsprojects.github.io/Paket/bootstrapper.html) for more info).
-To initialize `Paket` type the following:

 If you haven't already added any packages, run the following to get started with Paket and add the `Argu` package to the `MyConsoleApp` project: